MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 ```

 ### -Identity
 The Identity of the user to set call forwarding, simultaneous ringing and call group settings for.
-Can be specified using the ObjectId, the SIP address
+Can be specified using the ObjectId or the SIP address.
-or the e-mail address.

 ```yaml
 Type: System.String